-1. Make the dough: In a bowl hand mix the flour with a fork.
-Make sure to mix it in order to aerate and fluff the flour as this will make a difference in the texture of the bread.
-After, weigh (or measure) the flour and transfer to a big bowl.
+1. Make the dough: In a bowl hand mix the flour (about 4 cups of it) with a fork.
+Make sure to mix it well in order to aerate and fluff the flour as this will make a difference in the texture of the bread.
+After, weigh the flour (you should have 500 grams exactly, so add or take some out).
+Transfer the flour into a big bowl.
 Add the salt and mix with fork.
+Set aside.

 In a separate smaller bowl, add the crumbled yeast and add the hot water.
 Whisk with a fork until the yeast dissolves.
 Add the olive oil and mix again.

-Pour the liquid into the flour and with a spatula mix, turn and fold until you obtain an irregular dough ball that is smooth, thick, sticky and moist.
-If the dough is on the dry side, mix in an additional 1 to 2 tablespoons of hot water.
+Pour the liquid into the flour and with a spatula mix, turn and fold until you obtain an irregular shaggy-looking dough ball that is thick, sticky and moist.
+If the dough is on the dry side, mix in an additional 1 to 4 tablespoons of hot water.

 3. Preheat oven and cast iron pot with lid: Preheat oven to 230°C / 450°F. Place the cast iron pot with lid in the oven while it is preheating.

-4. Shape the dough: While the oven is preheating, sprinkle some flour on a hard surface.
+4. Shape the dough: While the oven is preheating, sprinkle & spread some flour on a hard surface.
 With a regular metal spatula or a bread spatula, release and lift the edges of the risen dough.
 Transfer onto the floured surface.
-Sprinkle a bit of flour on the surface of the dough and with your hands, gently fold and turn the dough over several times until a smooth soft ball forms.
+Sprinkle some flour on the surface of the dough and with floured hands, gently fold and turn the dough over several times until a smooth soft ball forms.
+Sprinkle some extra flour on the ball if it feels too moist.
 DO NOT KNEAD THE DOUGH.
 Transfer the dough ball onto a piece of parchment paper and then into a clean dry bowl and loosely cover with a tea towel while the oven is preheating.

 6. Let the bread cool: Remove from the oven and place the bread on a cooling rack.
 It will continue to cook outside the oven, so let it cool completely before slicing it (this may take 45 minutes to one hour).
 If you slice it too early, your bread will not be fully cooked inside (this happened to me, so don’t do that!).